Is Suicide a Brain Issue or a Heart Issue?

 Dr. Tim AllchinFor Those Giving Help4 Comments

-What I am writing about might be hard for some to read.
-Suicide is never an easy topic, especially if someone close to you has died by suicide.
-However, I am convinced that we need more and better conversations about suicide prevention, not less.
-This requires us all, and especially those of Christian faith, to think critically about the ways that we engage with those who are tempted to end their lives by suicide around us.
+What I am writing about will be hard for some to read.
+Suicide is never an easy topic, especially if someone close to you has died this way.
+But I am convinced we need more and better conversations about suicide prevention, not fewer.
+That requires all of us — and especially those of Christian faith — to think carefully about how we engage with people who are tempted to end their lives.

-One area that needs more critical thinking is whether suicide is more a problem of the brain, or more a problem of the heart.
-Without a doubt, both the brain and the heart are involved in the choice of suicide, but how we understand, define, and differentiate terms such as heart and brain impact how we engage with suicidal persons.
+One area that needs more careful thinking is whether suicide is more a problem of the brain or more a problem of the heart.
+Both are involved, without question.
+But how we understand, define, and differentiate those terms shapes how we engage with a suicidal person sitting across from us.

-Suicide is a personal topic for my family as well because I have an uncle who survived a suicide attempt.
-He was left with an indentation in his temple where a bullet traveled through his optic nerve and skull and became lodged in his brain.
-My uncle lived another 40 years after the attempt without eyesight.
-He likely suffered from PTSD after Vietnam, abused substances, and had significant relational strife that complicated his story as well.
-While we are grateful that he came to know and trust Christ for himself, his ongoing complications prompted our family to think often about suicide and served as an ugly reminder of suicide’s impact, even though he survived his attempt.
+Suicide is personal for my family.
+I had a close relationship with an uncle who survived a suicide attempt.
+He was left with an indentation in his temple where a bullet had traveled through his optic nerve and skull and lodged in his brain.
+He lived another forty years after the attempt, without eyesight.
+He likely suffered from PTSD after Vietnam, abused substances, and carried significant relational strife that complicated his story.
+We were grateful that he came to know and trust Christ, but his ongoing complications kept suicide on our family’s mind — an ugly, lasting reminder of its impact, even when someone survives.

-Often we hear the simple answer that, “their brain broke.”
-Well-meaning friends often console one another using this exact phrase or a few variations of it in times of grief.
-It seems compassionate because it denies culpability from the one taking their life.
-However, this statement in isolation has a fairly significant and counter-productive side effect.
-The conversation often ends here and it shouldn’t.
+A common answer is that “their brain broke.”
+Well-meaning friends often console one another with that phrase or some variation.
+It feels compassionate because it removes culpability from the one who died.
+But that statement, in isolation, has a counter-productive side effect: the conversation often ends there, and it shouldn’t.

-Since virtually all of us would feel powerless to fix or improve someone else’s brain health, we may feel powerless to do much good to help a suicidal person.
-If the cause of suicide is brain malfunction or disease, is our only resort to recommend medical help?
-I think this is a faulty way of addressing the situation because suicide has more to do with our hearts than our brains.
+Most of us feel powerless to fix or improve someone else’s brain.
+So if the cause of suicide is brain malfunction or disease, our only resort feels like recommending medical help.
+I think that’s a faulty way of framing the situation, because suicide has more to do with our hearts than our brains.

 Our Brains Don’t Act Alone

-From a Christian worldview, our brains don’t create the thoughts we think, our hearts do.
-Our brains “house” the thoughts we think, but our thinking reflects our values and value judgments from our hearts.
-While it is also true that our brain can distort thoughts that we think (i.e. cognitive impairment, mental fatigue, complex trauma, allergic reaction, chemical imbalance, nutritional deficiency, traumatic injury), suicidal ideation is more complicated than simply identifying a brain malfunction that leads one to suicidal thinking.
+From a Christian worldview, our brains don’t create the thoughts we think — our hearts do.
+Our brains house the thoughts we think, but our thinking reflects the values and value judgments of our hearts.
+It is also true that our brains can distort thinking — through cognitive impairment, mental fatigue, neurological disease, allergic reaction, nutritional deficiency, or traumatic brain injury — and these factors are real and worth taking seriously.
+But suicidal ideation is more complicated than identifying a brain malfunction that produces suicidal thoughts.

-For instance, your brain can’t make you a racist.
-Your heart makes you a racist.
+Consider an analogy: your brain can’t make you a racist.
+Your heart does.
 A racist has dysfunctional thinking driven by a value system that is proud, selfish, and unloving.
 Your brain can’t make you hate anyone, but your brain is where hateful thoughts are processed.
 Our brains don’t make us think lustful thoughts, desire wealth with greed, or fall in love.
-These are choices of the heart, but our brain houses the thinking necessary for these values to become patterns of thought and action in our life.
+These are choices of the heart — and our brains house the thinking that turns those values into patterns of thought and action.
+From a perspective of faith, our hearts are the place where lasting change and true healing happen as we renew our minds with truth.
+Our brains cannot create hope, but our hearts can.

 Our Hearts Are the Strongest Influence on Our Brains

-In the Bible and Jesus’ teachings, we see that the thoughts we think, the actions we take, and the values we embrace all originate in and are influenced most by our hearts, not our physical bodies.
-Jesus used the word heart as a descriptor of the inner man, the spiritual man, as opposed to the body.
-The heart functions as a control center and the primary influence of our thoughts, feelings, and actions.
-Consider how the following three passages describe the heart’s influence on every area of life:
+In Scripture and in Jesus’ teaching, the thoughts we think, the actions we take, and the values we embrace originate in and are most influenced by our hearts, not our physical bodies.
+Jesus used heart to describe the inner person — the spiritual person — as distinct from the body.
+The heart functions as a control center and the primary influence on our thoughts, feelings, and actions.
+Three passages capture the heart’s influence on every area of life:

-• Luke 6:45: The good person out of the good treasure of his heart produces good, and the evil person out of his evil treasure produces evil, for out of the abundance of the heart his mouth speaks.
-(ESV)
+The good person out of the good treasure of his heart produces good, and the evil person out of his evil treasure produces evil, for out of the abundance of the heart his mouth speaks.
+(Luke 6:45)

-• Matthew 15:18–19: But what comes out of the mouth proceeds from the heart, and this defiles a person.
+But what comes out of the mouth proceeds from the heart, and this defiles a person.
 For out of the heart come evil thoughts, murder, adultery, sexual immorality, theft, false witness, slander.
-(ESV)
+(Matthew 15:18–19)

-• Proverbs 4:23: Keep your heart with all vigilance, for from it flow the springs of life.
-(ESV)
+Keep your heart with all vigilance, for from it flow the springs of life.
+(Proverbs 4:23)

-The treasures, words, feelings, values, and behaviors of man all flow through and from the condition of his heart.
-We do not say this from a position of judgment, for all of us have corrupt hearts and are desperately needy.
-This is why we need the Spirit of God, the power of God, and the Word of God to effectively navigate life.
+The treasures, words, feelings, values, and behaviors of a person all flow through and from the condition of the heart.
+We do not say this from a posture of judgment; all of us have corrupt hearts and are desperately needy.
+That is precisely why we need the Spirit of God, the power of God, and the Word of God to navigate life.
 We need the heart change and life restoration that only Christ can bring.
 Our hearts will not be fully whole or healed on this side of eternity.

 The Mind, the Heart, and the Psychological